 “I am sorry, Mr. Jones, you obviously have nerve damage.”

-This is the part that makes me sick, and yes, it happens often.
+This is an excuse that makes me sick, and yes, it happens often.

 Far more often, the diagnosis is made when a condition simply does not respond as a doctor hopes and some excuse is needed.
 This is the ugliest face of modern medicine and the nocebo effect of the mere inference of nerve damage upon a patient cannot be described.